lexik/LexikPayboxBundle/README.md

 The plugin contains a controller with an action that manages this IPN and trigger an event.
 The event contains all data transmeted during the request and a boolean that tells if signature verification was successful.

-The plugin contains a listener exemple that simply create a file on each ipn call.
+The bundle contains a listener example that simply create a file on each ipn call.

     namespace Lexik\Bundle\PayboxBundle\Listener;